jalcine/website/src/_posts/2015-09-26-im-still-tweeting.markdown

 [^1]: By now, I think you've noticed that all of the linked tweet are part of a thread :grin:.
 [^2]: Or more-so, their 'loyal' content distributors.
 [^3]: Be it on your own installation of Wordpress, Blogger, Tumblr or what have you.
-[^4]: One could go as far as to provide as a means for hooking in tweet-replies here.
+[^4]: One could go as far as to provide as a means for hooking in tweet replies here.
 That would be a compelling feature in itself.
 [^5]: Tumblr, when used for long form text, rocks.
 [^6]: This is off the top of my head, not an accurate measure.
 [^7]: I did find this site, <http://www.tweetstats.com/status/jackyalcine>